ITDP/atlas/README.md

 # Atlas of Urban Transport
-The frontend code for ITDP's Atlas of Urban Transport, in development for release Fall 2022
+The frontend code for ITDP's Atlas of Urban Transport, in development for release March 2024.

+See https://github.com/ITDP/pedestriansfirst for backend data calculation scripts.